First Glance: UW’s first opponent, Utah State, is the hottest team in the NCAA tournament

 8 – Years since the Aggies appeared in the NCAA tournament.

-Early line: Aggies by 3 points.
+Early line: Aggies by two points.

 Key players

-G Sam Merrill: The Mountain West player of the year who averages 21.2 points, 4.2 assists and 4.0 rebounds per game.
+G Sam Merrill: The Mountain West player of the year averages 21.2 points, 4.2 assists and 4.0 rebounds a game.
 The 6-foot-5 junior guard is an excellent marksman who shoots 46.5 percent from the field, 37.8 percent on three-pointers and 90.7 percent on free throws.
-He’s the only player in the nation shooting at least 46 percent from the field, 37 percent on 3-pointers and 90 percent at the line.
-He also shoots 46.5 percent from the field and 37.8 percent from the 3-point line and one of just six players to do it in the past 22 years.
-In the past seven games, Merrill is averaging 26.7 games.
+He’s the only player in the nation shooting at least 46 percent from the field, 37 percent on three-pointers and 90 percent at the line.
+He is one of just six players to do that in the past 22 years.
+In the past seven games, Merrill is averaging 26.7 points.
 During that span, he’s had 38- and 32-point outbursts.
 In three Mountain West tournament games, Merrill averaged 23 points, 5 rebounds and 5 assists.

 C Neemias Queta: The 6-11 big man won the Mountain West defensive player of the year award and freshman of the year honors.
-Queta, a native of Barreiro, Portugal, has transformed Utah State into a defensive juggernaut.
-He averages 8.9 rebounds and 2.4 blocks per game, which ranks 14th nationally.
-Queta is also an unstoppable force offensively who scores 11.9 points per game and shoots 62.7 percent from the field.
+Queta, a product of Barreiro, Portugal, has transformed Utah State into a defensive juggernaut.
+He averages 8.9 rebounds and 2.4 blocks a game, which ranks 14th nationally.
+Queta also is an unstoppable force offensively who scores 11.9 points a game and shoots 62.7 percent from the field.

 F Quinn Taylor: The oldest (25) and longest-tenured Aggie who has appeared in 128 games the past four years.
-The 6-8 senior from Houston averages 8.0 points 6.2 rebounds and 2.2 assists.
-Taylor was recruited by USU legendary coach Stew Morrill and began his playing career in 2015-16 after serving a two-year LDS Church Mission in Sao Paulo, Brazil.
+The 6-8 senior from Houston averages 8.0 points, 6.2 rebounds and 2.2 assists.
+Taylor was recruited by USU legendary coach Stew Morrill and began his playing career in 2015-16 after serving a two-year LDS church mission in Sao Paulo, Brazil.
 Dwayne Brown Jr., who played his first two seasons at Northern Oklahoma Tonkawa JC, is the only other senior on the roster.

 About the Aggies

-In his first season in Provo, Ut, Smith has led the Aggies to 28 wins which is tied for the third most in school history.
+In his first season in Logan, Smith has led the Aggies to 28 victories, which is tied for the third most in school history.
 Smith, who spent the previous four years at South Dakota State, won the Mountain West coach of the year award.

-Utah State was overlooked and discounted at the start of the season and started with five straight wins before running into Arizona State and losing 87-82 at the MGM Main Event in Las Vegas.
-In that game, Luguentz Dort scored 33 points for the Sun Devils who held off the Aggies at the end.
+Utah State was overlooked and discounted at the start of the season and started with five consecutive victories before running into Arizona State and losing 87-82 at the MGM Main Event in Las Vegas.
+In that game, Luguentz Dort scored 33 points for the Sun Devils.
 Merrill tallied 27 points, 5 rebounds and 5 assists.
-USU went 4-4 over the next eight games, including a 60-50 loss to No. 21 Houston and a 72-49 defeat at No. 6 Nevada.
+USU went 4-4 over the next eight games, including a 60-50 defeat against No. 21 Houston and a 72-49 defeat at No. 6 Nevada.

 Since then, Utah State has won 17 of its past 18 games, which includes a 10-game winning streak.